slaclab/lume-services/docs/index.md

 [coverage]: https://img.shields.io/endpoint?url=https://gist.githubusercontent.com/jacquelinegarrahan/61dce43449fc0509f34520fd7efc41b1/raw/slaclab-lume-services-coverage.json&style=for-the-badge

-LUME-services provides a set of common services for use in the orchestrations of models (here defined as a self-contained workflow):
+LUME-services provides a set of common services for model workflow orchestration:

-- Contextualized [file service](services/files.md) (local/mounted/remote)
+- Contextualized [file service](services/files.md) (local/mounted for containerized services)
-- [Model database service](services/models.md) for tracking model deployments
+- [Model database service](services/models.md) for registering models and metadata
 - [Results database service](services/results.md) for storing model output
 - [Scheduling service](services/scheduling.md) for deploying model runs with [Prefect](https://docs.prefect.io/)

+Not yet implemented but eventually this will also include HPC interfaces slurm etc.:

 - Abstracted [HPC service](services/hpc.md) for integration with scientific computing infrastructure.

 The intent of these tools are to streamline the packaging of modeling/simulation code by providing contextual flexibility with respect to service clusters.
-The framework uses runtime configurations for initializing backend implementation of all services, facilitating portability from local, to distributed dev, or production environments.
+The framework uses a configuration provided at runtime to establish connections will all services.
+This code design facilitate portability from local, to distributed dev, or production environments with the same code, but by setting the enironment variables.
+Models revisions are tracked using git.

 <br>